 The problem with this is two-fold.
 First, whenever you sponsor an agent, you are getting paid less per transaction because it’s based on profit rather than revenue.

 Second, every market center is independently owned and operated, meaning that profit is not even guaranteed.
 There are many circumstances where a sponsor may not earn any profit share for a sponsored agent if the market center is unprofitable.

 Many independent brokers look at the eXp Realty business model and wonder why they would merge their brokerage into eXp Realty when they can already recruit and earn income from sponsoring agents.

 While this is true, there are many reasons why eXp Realty may be a better option.
-Click here to watch a video I made comparing the independent brokerage model to eXp Realty.
+Read my blog post comparing the independent brokerage model to eXp Realty.
 But for now, here’s are two main reasons to consider eXp Realty over building an independent brokerage.